AI and Quarterly Investor Letters: Honest Updates That Don't Sound Like Marketing

 End-of-lesson check

-What is the core idea behind "AI and Quarterly Investor Letters: Honest Updates That Don't Sound Like Marketing"?
+What is the main idea of "AI and Quarterly Investor Letters: Honest Updates That Don't Sound Like Marketing"?

 AI drafts the structured sections; the founder's voice and the hard truths must come from you.

-Which term best describes a foundational idea in "AI and Quarterly Investor Letters: Honest Updates That Don't Sound Like Marketing"?
+Which concept is most central to "AI and Quarterly Investor Letters: Honest Updates That Don't Sound Like Marketing"?

 founder updates